 |(612) 979-9882 (International)|

 This press release includes certain statements regarding PrairieSky’s future plans and operations and contains forward-looking statements that we believe allow readers to better understand our business and prospects.
 The use of any of the words “expect”, “anticipate”, “continue”, “estimate”, “objective”, “ongoing”, “may”, “will”, “project”, “should”, “believe”, “plans”, “intends”, “strategy” and similar expressions are intended to identify forward-looking information or statements.
-Forward-looking statements contained in this press release include our expectations with respect to PrairieSky’s business and growth strategy, anticipated administrative expenses per BOE for 2019, future collections from compliance activities and future activity on PrairieSky’s lands, including the percentage of total drilling activity in the Clearwater oil play and the Company’s expectations regarding operator’s approach to budgets and capital spending, and in particular the Company’s expectation that capital spending in 2019 is expected to reach a decade low.
+Forward-looking statements contained in this press release include estimates regarding our expectations with respect to PrairieSky’s business and growth strategy, future growth from PrairieSky’s existing royalty asset portfolio, the quality of PrairieSky’s existing royalty asset portfolio, the timing of repaying amounts drawn under PrairieSky’s existing credit facility, the amount of royalty production shut-in and the timing of when that production will resume, improvement in the business in the near, medium and long term, expectations regarding cash administrative expenses per BOE through the balance of 2020, future collections from compliance activities and future activity on PrairieSky’s lands.

 Further, any forward-looking statement is made only as of the date of this press release, and PrairieSky undertakes no obligation to update or revise any forward-looking statement or statements to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events, except as required by applicable securities laws.
 New factors emerge from time to time, and it is not possible for PrairieSky to predict all of these factors or to assess in advance the impact of each such factor on PrairieSky’s business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.